 - 1/2 medium yellow onion – finely diced (about 1 cup)

-- 15 ounce can light coconut milk – (can also use full-fat coconut milk for a creamier curry)
+- 15 ounce can light coconut milk – (can also use a can of full-fat coconut milk for a creamier curry)

-- 1 cup dried green lentils – rinsed (you can also use pre-cooked 'Steamed Lentils' from Trader Joe's- add in a later step- see note below)
+- 1 cup dried brown or green lentils – rinsed (you can also use pre-cooked 'Steamed Lentils' from Trader Joe's- add in a later step- see note below)

 - 1/2 cup water

-- 2 cups frozen sweet peas, thawed – (or English peas)
+- 2 cups (or 10 ounces) frozen sweet peas, thawed – (or English peas)

-- 2 cups broccoli florets – broken into small pieces
+- 2 cups (or 10 ounces) broccoli florets – broken into small pieces

 - 1/2 teaspoon salt – optional

-- Add 1/4 cup vegetable broth to a large skillet over medium-high heat.
-Add garlic and cook for 1 minute.
-Then add onion and cook for 4-5 minutes, or until onion is translucent.
+- Add 1/4 cup vegetable broth to a large skillet or Dutch oven over medium-high heat.
+Add garlic and cook for 1 minute, stirring.
+Then add onion and cook for 4-5 minutes, stirring, until onion is soft and translucent.

-- Add the can of coconut milk, lentils, and 1/2 cup water.
-Bring to a boil, then reduce heat to a low simmer (on low heat) and cover.
-Cook about 35-40 minutes until lentils are soft and the liquid is absorbed.
+- Add the can of coconut milk (liquid and all), dried lentils, and 1/2 cup water.
+Stir and bring to a boil, then reduce heat to a low simmer (on low heat) and cover.
+Cook about 35-40 minutes, or until the lentils are soft and the liquid is absorbed.

-- Add 1 cup vegetable broth, curry powder, peas, broccoli, and salt (if desired).
-Raise heat to medium heat.
-Once boiling, reduce heat and cover.
+- Add remaining 1 1/2 cups vegetable broth, curry powder, peas, broccoli, and salt (if desired).
+Raise heat to medium-high heat.
+Once boiling, reduce heat slightly and cover.
 Simmer for 5 minutes, stirring occasionally to make sure it doesn't burn or stick to the bottom of the pan.

 - Remove from heat.
 Taste and add additional salt, or even a dash of cayenne pepper, turmeric, garam masala, nutritional yeast or lime juice.
-Serve with naan bread or brown/basmati rice, or add a bit of Middle Eastern-style garlic sauce.
-This dish makes about 6 (1 cup) servings.
+Serve with naan bread and/or brown/basmati rice, or add a bit of Middle Eastern-style garlic sauce.
+This dish makes about 6 (1-cup) servings.
 Store this curry in an airtight container in the fridge.
-It will last around 3-4 days.
+It will last around 3-4 days and reheats very well.

 - If using Trader Joe’s pre-cooked ‘Steamed Lentils’, add to pan when lentils are called for, and immediately add the rest of the ingredients (no need to cook the lentils).

-- It’s recommended to use green lentils for this recipe.
+- It’s recommended to use green or brown lentils for this recipe.
 Red lentils will still taste good, but will fall apart and become mushy.